Prostitution in Germany: German Democratic Republic (GDR 1945–1990)

 After World War II, the country was divided into East Germany (German Democratic Republic) and West Germany (the Federal Republic of Germany from 1949–90).
-In East Germany, as in all countries of the communist Eastern Bloc, full-service sex work was illegal and according to the official position, it didn't exist.
+In East Germany, as in all countries of the communist Eastern Bloc, full-service sex work was illegal and according to the official position, it did not exist.
 There were high-class sex workers working in the hotels of East Berlin and the other major cities, mainly targeting Western visitors; the Stasi employed some of these for spying purposes.
 Street-based workers were available for the pleasure of visiting Westerners, too.

 Federal Republic of Germany (BRD 1945–2001)

 In West Germany, the registration and testing requirements remained in place but were handled quite differently in the regions of the country.
 In Bavaria, in addition to scheduled Sexually transmitted disease (STD) check-ups, regular tests for HIV were required from 1987, but this was an exception.
 Many sex workers did not submit to these tests, avoiding the registration.
 A study in 1992 found that only 2.5% of the tested workers had a disease, a rate much lower than the one among comparable non-sex workers.

 In 1967, Europe's largest brothel at the time, the six-floor Eros Center, was opened on the Reeperbahn in Hamburg.
 An even larger one, the twelve-floor building now called Pascha in Cologne was opened in 1972.
 The AIDS scare of the late 1980s had an effect on the business, and the Eros Center closed, as well as several other brothels in Hamburg.
 The Pascha continued to flourish, and has evolved into a chain with additional brothels in Munich and Salzburg.

 Anything which led to the "promotion of prostitution" (Förderung der Prostitution) remained a crime until 2001, even after the extensive criminal law reforms of 1973.
 This placed operators of brothels under the threat of potential legal action.
 Most brothels were, therefore, run as a bar with an attached but legally separate room rental.
 Many municipalities built, ran and profited from high rise or townhouse-style high-rent Dirnenwohnheime (lit.: "whores' dormitories"), to keep street-based sex work and pimping under control.
 Here workers sold sex in a room they rented by the day.
 These establishments, called "Laufhäuser" in Johns' jargon are now mostly privatized and operate as Eros Centers.
 Even before the 2001 reform, many upmarket sex workers operated in their own apartments, alone or with other women.
-Luxurious country houses, called "FKK-Sauna-Clubs" are the exclusive end of prostitution in Germany.
+Luxurious country houses, called "FKK-Sauna-Clubs" are the higher-priced end of prostitution in Germany.
 There, women and men pay the same entrance fees ranging from about €50 to 100 and usually include meals and drinks and the sex workers negotiate their deals with the individual clients, thus avoiding the appearance of pimping ("Zuhälterei").
-Illegal variations on that business model, like "Flaterate-Clubs" and "Pauschalclubs" also exist and advertise openly in daily newspapers and the Internet.
+Illegal variations on that business model, like "Flatrate-Clubs" and "Pauschalclubs" also exist and advertise openly in daily newspapers and the Internet.
 These establishments charge an "all-you-can handle" fee of about €75 to €90.